PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 * cipherList - an optional array of ciphers that the server will support.
 * caCertPath - optional String file path to the CA cert file
 * verifyMode - optional String indicating how the secure connections should be verified.
 The value should be one of:
-	* sslVerifyNone
+	* none
-	* sslVerifyPeer
+	* peer
-	* sslVerifyFailIfNoPeerCert
+	* failIfNoPeerCert
-	* sslVerifyClientOnce
+	* clientOnce
-	* sslVerifyPeerWithFailIfNoPeerCert
+	* peerWithFailIfNoPeerCert
-	* sslVerifyPeerClientOnce
+	* peerClientOnce
-	* sslVerifyPeerWithFailIfNoPeerCertClientOnce
+	* peerWithFailIfNoPeerCertClientOnce

 The default values for the cipher list can be obtained through the `TLSConfiguration.defaultCipherList` property.